YasserREED/Stealling_Cookies/README.md

 3 - Check log.txt. //if not showen you can refresh the page 🔄

-# Take the cookie Silnce by get.php and send it to log.txt:
+# Take the cookie Silence by get.php and send it to log.txt

 1 - Write Payload: